resque/resque-scheduler/README.markdown

       args: moderators
       description: "This job resets the weekly leaderboard for moderators"

+You can provide options to "every" or "cron" via Array:

+    clear_leaderboards_moderator:
+      every: ["30s", :first_in => '120s']
+      class: CheckDaemon
+      queue: daemons
+      description: "This job will check Daemon every 30 seconds after 120 seconds after start"

 And then set the schedule wherever you configure Resque, like so:

     require 'resque_scheduler'